ON THIS PAGE: You will find out more about the factors that increase the chance of developing ALL. Use the menu to see

 Race.
 White people are somewhat more likely than black people to develop ALL for reasons that are not understood.

 Genetic conditions.
-People with Down syndrome, ataxia telangiectasia, Li-Fraumeni syndrome, Klinefelter syndrome, Fanconi anemia, Wiskott-Aldrich syndrome, and Bloom syndrome have a higher risk of developing ALL than the general population.
+People with some genetic conditions have a higher risk of ALL than the general population.
 These conditions include the following syndromes:

 High doses of radiation.
-People who have been exposed to high levels of radiation, such as long-term survivors of atomic bombs, may be more likely to develop ALL.
+People who have been exposed to high levels of radiation may be more likely to develop ALL.
 This includes long-term survivors of atomic bombs.
 Exposure to electromagnetic fields or high-voltage electric lines has not been proven to increase a person’s risk of ALL.
 Cell phone use is not a known risk factor for ALL.

 Viruses.
-Occasionally, ALL or specific types of lymphoma can be associated with a previous viral infection, such as the human T-cell leukemia virus-1 or the Epstein-Barr virus.
+Occasionally, ALL or specific types of lymphoma can be associated with a previous viral infection.
+Such infections include human T-cell leukemia virus-1 or the Epstein-Barr virus.

-Recent genetic research has shown that many young children who develop ALL may have had changes that are signs of the disease in a very small number of cells before they were born, although it may take several years before the disease develops and causes symptoms.
+According to recent research, many young children who develop ALL may have had genetic changes before birth that are signs of ALL, although it may take several years before the disease develops and causes symptoms.
 Researchers are studying this topic to learn more.